selvaje/spatial-ecology-blog_old/wp-content/plugins/themeisle-companion/readme.md

 - One-click import for awesome page templates.
 - Elementor templates will be added frequently for you to use creatively.

+**Why use our Gutenberg Blocks:**
+- We offer new widgets to add more value to the content you can create within the Gutenberg editor.
+- Pricing Table Widget to easily create pricing layouts.
+- Services Widget to easily create pricing layouts.
+- Post Grid Widget to easily list your Posts in a grid.

 **Why should I use this with Zerif/Hestia themes:**
  - By using it along with our themes you gain access to a lot of useful widgets like **Testimonials**, **Our Focus**, **About Us** and more other.